-- From the basket, right-click the archive or platform, then click Delete.
-A prompt asks you to confirm the cancellation of all the operations related to this archive or platform. - Click Yes.All the operations are canceled.
+- From the basket, click the X to the left of the appropriate archive or platform.
+A prompt asks you to confirm the cancellation of all the operations related to this archive or platform. - Click Yes.
+All the operations are canceled.